You are here

 Young Persons’ concert.
 The ESO teams up with School District 65 middle school orchestra teachers to present a very special Young Persons’ concert that's free to all.
 In the grand finale of this one hour family-friendly concert, 120 members of the middle school orchestras join the Evanston Symphony Orchestra musicians on stage and play side by side.
 This special performance experience encourages young musicians, particularly low-income and students of color, to continue their orchestral music studies in middle school and on into high school.
 This concert also raises money for an Instrument Rental and Repair Fund so D65 orchestra teachers can provide instruments for students whose families lack the means to afford them.
 The ESO wants to put instruments in the hands of all students who want to play.

 Music In Your World.
-For over 15 years, the ESO has been bringing free music education classes to District 65’s Head Start and Pre-K programs, reaching 400 vulnerable pre-schoolers, including special needs students.
+For more than 20 years, the ESO has been bringing free music education classes to District 65’s Head Start and Pre-K programs, reaching 400 vulnerable pre-schoolers, including special needs students.
 Our wonderful music educator, Charles Taylor, teaches children to sing songs, dance to music, and learn important concepts using music vocabulary, like forte and piano.
 Music In Your World is part of the Cradle to Career initiative designed to ensure that all children are kindergarten ready, using the ‘Talk, Read, Sing’ language development program.
 The ESO also provides evening parent enrichment sessions where parents sing and dance together with their pre-schoolers, using the power of music to strengthen family bonds and enrich their lives.
-Last year, ESO was invited to extend this program to Early Head Start, bringing music into the lives of families with children from 6 months to 3 years through weekly music classes.
+In 2019, ESO was invited to extend this program to Early Head Start, bringing music into the lives of families with children from 6 months to 3 years through weekly music classes.
 The ESO is proud to be part of a community network of organizations in Evanston that is addressing the needs of this underserved and vulnerable population through a collective impact model.

 Reaching all in our community:

 The ESO is a founding member of Enrich Evanston, an informal group of four arts organizations that came together to develop inclusive practices in their organizations to address racial inequities in arts opportunities for people of color in Evanston.
-The ESO embarked on a year-long racial equity training program, which culminated in training for the whole board, including our Music Director, Lawrence Eckerling, and General Manager, David Ellis.